Pegasus Therapeutic Riding Academy

 Pegasus Therapeutic Riding Academy is a 501(c)3 non-profit organization in Philadelphia, PA dedicated to providing therapeutic horseback riding programs and equine-assisted activities and therapies for children and adults with disabilities, diagnoses, and those in at risk populations.
 Pegasus is a PATH International (Professional Association for Therapeutic Horsemanship) Premier Accredited Center and a member of the PA Council on Therapeutic Horsemanship.
 As the city’s only full-time therapeutic riding program, Pegasus Therapeutic Riding Academy seeks to improve the quality of life for our program participants and their families.
 Led by PATH-certified instructors, we provide over 100 lessons per week to people with disabilities, helping riders improve muscle strength, flexibility, motor skills, communication, mental focus, and self-esteem.
 We also feature an autism program, a 6-week summer program, a Back In the Tack program, and an unmounted equine facilitated learning program.

-Pegasus Therapeutic Riding Academy, Inc. focusses on partnering with our equine staff to promote independence while targeting physical and emotional well-being for individuals with disabilities, diagnoses, and those in at risk populations.
+Pegasus Therapeutic Riding Academy, Inc. focuses on partnering with our equine staff to promote independence while targeting physical and emotional well-being for individuals with disabilities, diagnoses, and those in at risk populations.
 At Pegasus TRA we provide therapeutic activities, mounted and unmounted, emphasizing ability and maintaining a respectful and trusting environment for our participants, volunteers, staff, and equines.

 I cannot begin to thank Pegasus Therapeutic Riding Academy, their benefactors, staff, and volunteers for providing our son, Joe, with such a unique and beneficial therapy experience.